ah1m1/M8NI/README.md

 # M8NI
-Script-Parser for low-level, bit-limited programming.
+Interpreter for a small, asm-type scripting language.

 ---
 # Usage